tedneward/Worldspine-DnD5e/Creatures/Kenku.md

 ### Perfect Imitators
 Kenku can copy existing items with exceptional skill, allowing them to become excellent artisans and scribes.
 They can copy books, make replicas of objects, and otherwise thrive in situations where they can produce large numbers of identical items.
 Few kenku find this work satisfying, since their quest for the freedom of flight makes them ill-suited to settle into a routine.

-For this reason, many kenku make an easy living serving as messengers, spies, and lookouts for thieves’ guilds, bandits, and other criminal cartels.
+For this reason, many kenku make an easy living serving as messengers, spies, and lookouts for thieves' guilds, bandits, and other criminal cartels.
 A network of kenku can relay a bird call or similar noise across the city, alerting their allies to the approach of a guard patrol or signaling a prime opportunity for a robbery.
 Since kenku can precisely reproduce any sound, the messages they carry rarely suffer degradation or shifts in meaning.
 Human messengers might switch words or phrases and garble a message inadvertently, but the kenku produce perfect copies of whatever they hear.
 A kenku who learns of clever schemes and plans devised by other creatures can put them to use.
 The kenku lack the talent to improvise or alter a plan, but a wise Master sets multiple plans in motion at once, confident that underlings can follow orders to the letter.

 By the same token, kenku have no ability to invent new ideas or create new things.
 At best, they can only combine existing things together, but even then it can only be in service to an idea that has already been had by another.